VisualLacky/WareHouse_Rest_App/README.md

 When event is performed through API, all additional actions (such as persisting documents info in the databese or products/store updates) processed automatically.<br/>
 <br/>API is fully documented via Swagger 2.0 and availiable for testing in local environment.<br/><br/>
 The code was written in 7 days - some test still missing due to lack of time for this testing task.<br/>
-Note: One of the requirements was not to use spring framework :)
+Note: One of the requirements was not to use spring framework, so application is based on plain servlets :)

 <br/>DEPLOYMENT INSTRUCTIONS:<br/>
 - Run SQL_BD_INIT_SCRIPT in database for data initiation<br/>